tbekolay/scipy2013-workflow/slides.md

 ## 1 project : 1 directory
 <div class='tip'>Tip 1</div>

-* When you start a ???, make a new directory
+* When you start making an artifact, make a new directory

 <aside class="notes">
 * People consume your research as the artifact